lino-framework/lino/docs/tutorials/hello/index.rst

        SITE = Site(globals(), ...)

-    That is, you **instantiate** a :class:`Site
-    <lino.core.site.Site>` class and store this object as
-    :setting:`SITE` in your Django settings.
-It will set default values for all required Django settings (e.g. :setting:`DATABASES` and :setting:`LOGGING`).
-More about this in :ref:`settings`.
+    That is, you *instantiate* a :class:`Site <lino.core.site.Site>` class and store this object as :setting:`SITE` in your Django settings.
+This line will automatically install default values for all required Django settings (e.g. :setting:`DATABASES` and :setting:`LOGGING`) into your global namespace.

-You might add ``DEBUG = True`` or other settings of your choice.
+You might add ``DEBUG = True`` or other settings of your choice after these two lines, but it is not necessary.

+More about this in :doc:`/dev/settings`.

 The ``manage.py`` file
 ----------------------

-It's not absolutele necessary, but we suggest that you also add a :xfile:`manage.py` file with the following content:
+Now add a :xfile:`manage.py` file with the following content:

 .. literalinclude:: manage.py